spikegpu/SaPLibrary/README.md

-SpikeGPU Library version 1.0.0
+SaPGPU Library version 1.0.0
 ==============================

-SpikeGPU is a C++ template library which provides a SPIKE-based preconditioner for the solution of large-scale sparse linear solvers using Krylov-space iterative solvers on CUDA architecture GPUs.
+SaPGPU is a C++ template library which provides a SPIKE-based preconditioner for the solution of large-scale sparse linear solvers using Krylov-space iterative solvers on CUDA architecture GPUs.

-The SpikeGPU library is built on top of CUSP and Thrust.
+The SaPGPU library is built on top of CUSP and Thrust.

-Additional information available at http://spikegpu.sbel.org.
+Additional information available at http://sapgpu.sbel.org.

 Directory structure
 -------------------